LSPosed/MagiskOnWSALocal/docs/README.md

 6. Select the version of Magisk.
 7. Choose which brand of GApps you want to install:
    - MindTheGapps
+   - LiteGapps

-     There is no other variant we can choose.
+     There is no other variant we can choose from MindTheGapps.
 8. Select the root solution (none means no root).
 9. If you are running the script for the first time, it will take some time to complete.
 After the script completes, two new folders named `output` and `download` will be generated in the `MagiskOnWSALocal` folder.
 Go to the `output` folder.
-While running the `./run.sh` script in the step 3, if you selected `Yes` for `Do you want to compress the output?` then in `output` folder you will see a compressed file called `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`or else there will be folder with the `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`.
-If there is a folder open it and skip to step 10.
-NOTE: The name of compressed file or the folder generated in the `output` folder may be different for you.
-It will be dependent on the choices made when executing `./run.sh`.
+While running the `./run.sh` script in the step 3, if you selected `Yes` for `Do you want to compress the output?`, you will find a compressed file in the `output` folder.
+Depending on the GApps brand you chose earlier, the compressed file will be named either `WSA-with-magisk-stable-MindTheGapps_2311.40000.5.0_x64_Release-Nightly` or `WSA-with-magisk-stable-LiteGapps_2311.40000.5.0_x64_Release-Nightly`.
+Otherwise, there will be a folder with any of these names.
+If a folder exists, open it and proceed to step 10.
+NOTE: The name of the compressed file or the folder generated in the `output` folder may be a little bit different for you, depending on the choices you made when executing `./run.sh`.
 10. Extract the compressed file and open the folder created after the extraction of the file.
 11. Here look for file `Run.bat` and run it.
     - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while **preserving all user data** and install the new one, so don't worry about your data.